01 of 10

 Most studios prohibit bringing food into the studio.
-Have a good meal before you go.
-You may be in the studio for up to six hours or more.
+Have a good meal before you go as you may be in the studio for up to six hours or more.
 If the taping runs very long, you might luck out and get a cold slice of cold pizza, a half sandwich, or a handful of candy from the production team to tide you over, but sometimes not.
 Some studios may allow a sealed bottle of water or a sealed protein bar.
 If you are standing in line outside the studio, eat all the food you have while in line.
 They will require you to toss out the remnants upon entering the studio.

 Some studios require business casual attire especially if the cameras show the audience often, particularly for reality and talk shows.
 Read the instructions on your tickets.
 If you are not in proper attire, you may be relegated to a spot behind a pole somewhere, or put into an... overflow room off camera.
 Well-dressed people have a better chance of getting the good seats and being on camera.